Wisconsin

 Afternoon:

 After lunch, we will regroup and depart for our hotel to get settled in our rooms.
-The rest of the afternoon is left free for you to explore the city.
+The rest of the afternoon is free for you to explore the city.

 Dinner: